python/typing_extensions/doc/index.rst

 Limitations
 -----------

-There are a few types whose interface was modified between different versions of typing.
+There are a few types where the interface was modified between different versions of typing.
 For example, :py:class:`typing.Sequence` was modified to subclass :py:class:`typing.Reversible` as of Python 3.5.3.